Chen-Isaac/vTestStudioCfgEditor/builder/data/testStepCfgEditorHelper.md

         - -1003： name space was not found or second try to define the same name space；
         - -1004： variable was not found or second try to define the same variable；
         - -1005： no writing right for the name space available；
-        - -1006： the variable has no suitable type for the function：sysSetVariableFloat.
+        - -1006： the variable has no suitable type for the function：sysSetVariableFloat；
+        - -1007： General error, for example, testWaitForTimeout functionality is not available；
+        - -1008： Resume due to constraint violation in function:testWaitForTimeout；
 <br></br>
     5. vtSysPwrSupVoltGet